 How to Buy

-You’ve checked out 'Morningside for Life' and felt immediately that this is your 'hood.
+You’ve checked out Meadowbank and felt immediately you're a Meadosian, a 'banker... a Meadowlark!
 You’ve done your due diligence; you’ve consulted friends and whānau.
-You’ve read our understated sales material and decided that an Aalto apartment is for you.
+You’ve read our understated sales material and decided that Koa Flats is for you.

-If you’re buying your first home, then you’re probably feeling (a) extremely excited, and (b) a little nervous.
-It’s a big decision — one of the biggest you’ll ever make — and you’ll want to make sure everything goes as smoothly as possible.
+Whether you're an old hand or a first home buyer, you’ll be feeling (a) extremely excited, and (b) a little nervous right now.
+Buying a home is a big deal and you'll want to make sure everything goes as smoothly as possible.

-To help you navigate the sales process, we’ve prepared this step-by-step guide to your home-buying journey.
+To help you navigate on your home buying journey, we’ve prepared this step-by-step guide.
 This section explains the sales process and sales sequence – when the apartments go on sale, what information we'll find in our Purchaser Information Pack, what legal stuff we need (and you need to know).

 Pretty much everything you need to know is here, but we imagine you'll want to come and see us and go through things.